How to Lead Without Burning Out

 In this episode, we’re talking about why burnout is so common in leadership and, more importantly, how to lead in a way that’s actually sustainable.

-Whether you’re leading a team, running a business, or simply showing up for the people who look to you, the constant demand to be on, make decisions, and push forward can leave you feeling completely drained.
+Leadership can be exhausting.
+Whether leading a team, running a business, or supporting others, the constant pressure to be on, make decisions, and push forward can be draining.

-But here’s what I want to talk about today—it doesn’t have to be this way.
-Leading shouldn’t come at the cost of your well-being.
-You don’t have to sacrifice yourself to be an effective leader.
-And actually, the best leaders are the ones who know how to sustain their energy so they can show up fully for themselves and others.
+But it doesn’t have to be this way.
+Effective leadership shouldn’t compromise your well-being.
+The best leaders know how to sustain their energy for themselves and others.

 Why burnout happens.

-The shifts you can make to lead with more energy, ease, and alignment—without feeling guilty for it.
+Shifts to lead with more energy, ease, and alignment—without guilt.

-So if you’ve ever felt exhausted, overwhelmed, or like leadership is taking more from you than it’s giving back, this episode is for you.
+If you’ve felt exhausted or overwhelmed by leadership, this episode is for you.
 Let’s dive in!

 Why Leadership Burnout Is So Common